lino-framework/lino/docs/admin/datamig.rst

 How to test whether a data migration worked correctly
 -----------------------------------------------------

-But if everything seems okay,
+When :mod:`initdb <lino.management.commands.initdb>`
+successfully terminated, then there are good chances that your database has been successfully migrated.

+You should now test your new Lino version.

-here is one more simple test that you should run when there are no errors and tracebacks and everything *seems* okay.
+But here is one more automated test that you may run when there are no errors and tracebacks and everything *seems* okay.